bonialam119/boni-academic-kickstart/content/project/Final/index.md

 However, strong violations of the independence assumptions and non-linear classification problems can lead to very poor performances of naive Bayes classifiers.
 We have to keep in mind that the type of data and the type problem to be solved dictate which classification model we want to choose.
 In practice, it is always recommended to compare different classification models on the particular dataset and consider the prediction performances as well as computational efficiency.

+Support Vector Machines:

+Support vector machines (SVMs) are a set of supervised learning methods used for classification, regression and outliers detection.
 The advantages of support vector machines are:

 Effective in high dimensional spaces.